 Cycles of Change Recovery Services

-At our facilities, we specialize in drug and alcohol addiction treatment.
+We specialize in drug and long-term alcohol addiction treatment.
 We have made it our mission to guide families to believe that all addicted individuals can attain their goals given the right circumstances.
 Our focus is on improving the person as a whole, psychologically, emotionally, and socially.
 We provide a path leading away from drug addiction and alcoholism to a future filled with self-confidence, independence, and freedom.

 Recovery is a word used so often that it can lose its meaning.
 Addiction recovery can become just a term for those lucky individuals on the other side of addiction.
 Such individuals already made it through.
 It’s a word for that goal that is off in the distance.
 Someone may say, “One day, I’ll be in recovery; one day, all of this will be the past.”
 Recovery can become a dream and something distant.

 This sometimes happens because we cannot see the road that leads to recovery.
 Addiction is before our eyes; substance abuse disorders are the only thing we can see.
 It’s with us all the time.
 But recovery?
 It’s somewhere off in the distance; it is abstract and fleeting, like a warm breeze that disappears too quickly on a cold day.